asibyl/mcp_oauth_server/README.md

      |<-- MCP session token ---------|                               |

-In device flow, we don't need PKCE because:
+In device flow based OAuth, we don't need PKCE because:
 1. There's no redirect or client-side code handling.
 2. The device code flow is inherently more secure because:
-	- User enters code on GitHub's site directly
+	- User opens the URL and enters code on GitHub's page directly
 	- All token exchange happens server-to-server
 	- The device code itself is short-lived and can only be used by the same client that requested it (our server)
 	- Only the user code is passed down from the server to the client

-However, we won't have the browser for session storage and may need to store data on the local file system.
-And we may need to implement certain methods of that the MCP's OAuthServerProvider currently requires (e.g. exchangeAuthorizationCode and challengeForAuthorizationCode)
+However, we also don't have the browser for session storage.
+We may still need to implement certain methods of that the MCP's OAuthServerProvider currently requires (e.g. exchangeAuthorizationCode and challengeForAuthorizationCode).

 ## How to use